5. Exhortations, 4:8-6:10

 poihsai (poiew) aor. inf. "to obey" - to do.
 The aorist is obviously gnomic, expressing a universal truth.
 The infinitive is epexegetic, clarifying the noun "a debtor", he is a debtor to obey ("to the demands of" may have been where Paul was originally heading) the whole law.

-The third reason for not getting circumcised / submitting to the law of Moses to maintain justification / covenant standing / a right relationship with God, for the appropriation of divine blessing / life, is that it alienates a believer from Christ and consequently from grace / promise / God's covenant mercy.
-Bligh points out that linking prepositions would have been better grammatically for this verse, but by leaving them out Paul establishes a "more dramatic and emphatic" sentence.
+The third reason for not getting circumcised / submitting to the law of Moses to maintain justification (the state of being set right with God, along with all the blessings that such entails) is that it alienates a believer from Christ and thus from grace / promise / God's covenant mercy.
+Bligh points out that linking prepositions would have been better grammatically for this verse, but by leaving them out, Paul establishes a "more dramatic and emphatic" sentence.

-oiJtineV rel. pro. "you who" - whoever, everyone who.
+oiJtineV rel. pro. "you who" - [you were estranged from christ], whoever, everyone who.
 Paul typically uses a complex pronoun for a simple "you who".

-dikaiousqe (dikaiow) pres. pas. "are trying to be justified" - are being justified, set right [by God].
-Usually treated as a conative/tendential present (a contemplated, or attempted action), as NIV (the verbal action "trying" = "effort to attain to", is potentially misleading when perception/attitude may be intended), given that the indicative "are being justified [by law]" is expressing an action that Paul regards as impossible.
+dikaiousqe (dikaiow) pres. pas. "are trying to be justified" - are being justified, set right [by god].
+Usually treated as a conative / tendential present (a contemplated, or attempted action), as NIV (the verbal action "trying" = "effort to attain to", is potentially misleading when perception / attitude may be intended), given that the indicative "are being justified [by law]" is expressing an action that Paul regards as impossible.
 Bligh argues that this use of the present tense is not well attested and that Paul is either being ironical, "you who imagine you are being justified by the law", or the clause is reflective, "you who reckon yourselves justified by your observance of the law".
 How is Paul using the verb "justified" here?
-The usual ethical/forensic options are suggested, but Paul's big-picture view rules out an either/or.
+The usual ethical / forensic options are suggested, but Paul's big-picture view rules out an either / or.
 As already argued in these notes, the nomist believers did accept that their justification rested on the atoning work of Christ, 2:15-16, but it is likely that their understanding of justification was limited to forgiveness and did not include the totality of God's promised new life.
 For the nomists, this new life, being the substance of the Abrahamic promise, required law-obedience.
 Paul, on the other hand, saw justification, as part of God's putting all things right, realized in union with Christ such that the totality of the promised life already belongs to those who rest on the faithfulness of Christ.
 Even now we reside with Christ in the heavenly places and share with him the immeasurable riches of God's grace, Eph.2:4-10.
 So, Paul's reference to justification by works of the law, does not concern the gaining of covenant acceptance, but rather the maintenance of covenant standing by obedience to the law, and this for the acquisition of God's promised new life (the substance of the promised Abrahamic blessings).
-As already noted in these studies on Galatians, the issue is not about getting saved, but about staying saved; its about progressing the Christian life, not about starting it.
+As already noted in these studies on Galatians, the issue is not about getting saved (forgiveness), but about staying saved (holiness).
 See "justified" in Galatians 2:16.
 "You who think you can maintain your justification by obedience to the law ....."

-en + dat. "by [law]" - in, on.
+en + dat. "by [law]" - in, on = by [law, you fell from grace].
 Either instrumental, "by the law", or locative, "in the sphere of the law".
 It is more than likely that this prepositional phrase is short for "on the basis of the works of the law", so Burton, see Galatians 2:16.

-kathrghqhte (katargew) aor. pas. "have been alienated" - you were made inactive, invalid (+ prep. "from" = estranged, separated, loosed from).
-The aorist is dramatic/gnomic and does not state whether the action has, or is, being fulfilled, but rather the inevitability of its completion.
+kathrghqhte (katargew) aor. pas. "have been alienated" - you were made inactive, invalid = estranged (with the prep. "from" gives the sense "estranged, separated, loosed from").
+The aorist is dramatic / gnomic and does not state whether the action has, or is, being fulfilled, but rather the inevitability of its completion.
 This serves to draw the action into the present for dramatic effect.
 The nomist believers would naturally think that their attention to law will progress their walk with Christ, but again the principle applies, "a Christ supplemented is a Christ supplanted", Hendriksen.
 "You will inevitably be alienated from Christ."

 apo + gen. "from [Christ]" - Expressing separation; "away from."